aiven/aiven-docs/docs/tools/aiven-console/howto/create-accounts.md

 2. In the **Organizational units** section, click **Create organizational unit**.
 3. Enter a name for the unit.
-4. Optional: Select any projects that you want to assign to this organizational unit.
+4. Optional: Select any projects to assign to this organizational unit.
 You can search for projects by name.
 5. Click **Create organizational unit**.